MMC-Scholars/VRBase/Source/VRBase/README.md

 }
 ```

 4. After opening the project, VRBase **requires** an instance of AGameRules included in the level for VRBase to function.
-The VRBase classes will not work otherwise.
+VRBase classes will not work otherwise.

 ## Initialization Order <a name="order"></a>